-Your Miami personal injury lawyer must establish four elements of negligence in order to hold the responsible party accountable and recover compensation.
+Your Lake City personal injury lawyer must establish four elements of negligence in order to hold the responsible party accountable and recover compensation.

 - Duty of Care: the at-fault party has the obligation to protect themselves from injury.
 For instance, drivers have a duty to obey traffic laws.

 - Breach of Duty: The responsible party was not upholding the obligation of care.

 - Causation: Your negligent act resulted in your injury.